Control Heavy Runoff - Solving Drainage and Erosion Problems

 - If your soil has a poor infiltration rate, an underdrain may need to be included in the design of a rain garden or dry well.
 Soil with high groundwater or very shallow depths to bedrock are also problematic.
 Find your soil type using Soil Survey maps.
 Before installing a rain garden or dry well, you should also do an infiltration test.

 If more than 2500 square feet will be disturbed in constructing one of these practices, you will need a permit in Fairfax County.
-See: Before You Dig: Land Disturbance.
+See: Site-Related Plans.
 In other jurisdictions, refer to local codes and ordinances.

 1. Rain Barrel or Cistern

 A rain barrel is a large container that attaches to the end of a downspout and stores water for later use, such as watering your garden or lawn.
 Rain barrels come in many shapes and sizes.
 A typical rain barrel holds about 50 gallons of water.
 Larger cisterns can hold hundreds or even thousands of gallons.
 Rain barrels are simple to install and inexpensive.
 Unless you have a cistern, this option generally does not provide enough storage capacity to greatly reduce the amount of runoff flowing to the lawn during large storms.
 Rather, rain barrels are most useful as an addition to other stormwater controls.

 - An overflow device allows excess water to escape when the barrel or cistern is full.
 Use corrugated plastic tubing to direct overflow away from the foundation of your home.

 - A downspout can be connected to one or more rain barrel(s).
 Connecting rain barrels increases the amount of runoff that can be captured.

 A rain garden is a heavily planted landscaped depression situated in the path of runoff flow, with permeable soil.
 During storms, runoff will pool on the surface of the rain garden and soak into the soil, filtering the water and recharging groundwater.